 - k.
-If the main web.xml does not have any <post-construct> element specified and web-fragments have specified <post-construct> then the <post-construct> elements from the fragments will be merged into the main web.xml.
+If the main web.xml does not have any <post-construct> element specified and web-fragments have specified <post-construct> then the <postconstruct> elements from the fragments will be merged into the main web.xml.
 However if in the main web.xml at least one <post-construct> element is specified then the <post-construct> elements from the fragment will not be merged.
-It is the responsibility of the author of the web.xml to make sure that the <post-construct> list is complete. - I. If the main web.xml does not have any cdestroy element specified and web-fragments have specified cdestroy then the cdestroy elements from the fragments will be merged into the main web.xml.
-However if in the main web.xml at least one cdestroy element is specified then the cpre-destroy elements from the fragment will not be merged.
-It is the responsibility of the author of the web.xml to make sure that the cpre-destroy list is complete.
+It is the responsibility of the author of the web.xml to make sure that the <post-construct> list is complete. - 1.
+If the main web.xml does not have any element specified and web-fragments have specified then the elements from the fragments will be merged into the main web.xml.
+However if in the main web.xml at least one element is specified then the elements from the fragment will not be merged.
+It is the responsibility of the author of the web.xml to make sure that the <predestroy> list is complete.